srl-labs/learn-srlinux/docs/tutorials/l3evpn/underlay.md

     A:leaf1#
     ```

-    The prompt will indicate we entered the candidate data store.
+    The prompt will indicate we entered the candidate configuration mode.
 In the following steps we will enter the commands to make changes to the candidate config and at the end we will commit.

 2. As a next step, we create a subinterface with index 1 under a physical `ethernet-1/49` interface that connects leaf1 to spine.
     In contrast with the L2 EVPN Tutorial, we will not configure an explicit IP address, but enable IPv6 with Router Advertisement messages on it .
 An IPv6 Link Local Address will be automatically configured for this interface.